-This is the final installment of the presentation of our survey results on the impact of social media on the competitive advantage of organizations.
+This is the final instalment of the presentation of our survey results on the impact of social media on the competitive advantage of organizations.

 In the survey, we asked about the impact of organizations’ using social media for internal communication (e.g. internal blogs, internal wikis, internal social networking) on three processes: